-MIC independent director must be Filipino Citizen — DOJ
+MIC independent director must be Filipino citizen — DoJ

-The Department of Justice said President Ferdinand Marcos Jr. cannot appoint foreign nationals to become independent directors of the Maharlika Investment Corporation (MIC).
+The Department of Justice said President Ferdinand Marcos Jr. cannot appoint foreign nationals to become independent directors of the Maharlika Investment Corporation.

-The legal opinion was issued by the DOJ upon the request of Senior Undersecretary and Head Presidential Management Staff Elaine Masukat on whether a foreign nationals or a dual citizen may be appointed by the president.
+The legal opinion was issued by the DoJ upon the request of Senior Undersecretary and Head Presidential Management Staff Elaine Masukat on whether a foreign national or a dual citizen may be appointed by the president.

-The DOJ, on the other hand, said that a natural-born Filipino citizen with dual citizenship at birth may be appointed as an independent director without needing to renounce his foreign citizenship.
+On the other hand, the DoJ said that a natural-born Filipino citizen with dual citizenship at birth may be appointed as an independent director without needing to renounce his foreign citizenship.

-Also, a natural-born Filipino citizen who was naturalized in another country and later re-acquired Filipino citizenship may also be appointed, provided that he or she complies with the requirements imposed by the Citizenship Retention and Re-acquisition Act of 2023 and the rules and regulations of the Civil Service Commission.

-Marcos, in December 2023, sworn four directors of the MIC composed of long-time Asian Development Bank officer Vicky Castillo Tan, Andrew Jerome Gan, German Lichauco, and Roman Felipe Reyes.

 Read more Daily Tribune stories at: https://tribune.net.ph/